w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ## Security Considerations

 <section>
-### Unprivileged contexts remain unprivileged
+### Non-secure contexts remain non-secure

-[Integrity metadata][] delivered to an [unprivileged context], such as an [unprivileged document][], only protects an origin against a compromise of the server where an external resources is hosted.
+[Integrity metadata][] delivered to a context that is not a [secure context], such as an only protects an origin against a compromise of the server where an external resources is hosted.
 Network attackers can alter the digest in-flight (or remove it entirely, or do absolutely anything else to the document), just as they could alter the resource the hash is meant to validate.
-Thus, authors SHOULD deliver integrity metadata only to a [privileged document][].
+Thus, authors SHOULD deliver integrity metadata only to a [secure document][].
 See also [securing the web][].

 [Securing the Web]: https://w3ctag.github.io/web-https/